 |Prevailing party attorney fees possible||Yes||Yes|

 In the end, making the determination of where you register a trademark is fact dependent.
 To learn more about where a trademark should be registered, you should reach out to a knowledgeable and experienced intellectual property lawyer.

-Zachary W. Lombardo, Esq., and Joseph M. Coleman, Esq., at Woodward, Pires & Lombardo, P.A., have experience in trademark law matters.
-If you find yourself needing assistance in this area, please contact a lawyer knowledgeable in trademark law to discuss your matter.
+Zachary W. Lombardo, Esq. at Woodward, Pires & Lombardo, P.A. has experience in trademark law matters.
+If you find yourself needing assistance in this area, please contact us today to discuss your matter.